 An Ancient Remedy That is Effective For All Types of Skin Ailments

-Origanum Vulgare or O.v.
-Hirtum are but just a few of the Latin names for the sturdy oregano plant that grows in Greece and is used in cooking and for medicinal purposes.
+Origanum Vulgare, or O.v.
+Hirtum, are but just a few of the Latin names for the sturdy oregano plant that grows in Greece and is used in cooking and for medicinal purposes.
 There can be a lot of confusion over matching the right name to the right herb.
-The spice oregano is frequently mixed up with Majoram or Sweet Marjoram (a common and blander spice used in America).
-While Majoram is an excellent cooking spice, it does not have the medicinal value of high quality, pure oregano.
+The spice oregano is frequently mixed up with marjoram or sweet marjoram (a common and blander spice used in America).
+While marjoram is an excellent cooking spice, it does not have the medicinal value of high quality, pure oregano.

 The oregano plant comes in many varieties and strengths and is known by different names depending on where it grows and its smell and taste.
 Oregano plants that are harvested for the medicinal oil are usually from Greece or Turkey.